jasonmarziani/KeenPlugin/README.md

+## NOTE FROM JASON

+I've blown this thing up a bit, so the below is no longer accurate.

 # Keen IO Unity3D plugin

 Hi!
 This is the repository of Helios' Keen IO plugin.
 This is a write-only plugin written specifically for Unity3D with caching support (no Keen administration/read operations. solely one-way metric writing to Keen servers).